JanitorLeo/Yang-li.md/Wireless-Network-Implementation-Proposal.md

 ---

 ## Company Information and Team
-[Your Company Name] specializes in designing and implementing wireless solutions for organizations of all sizes.
+MITT specializes in designing and implementing wireless solutions for organizations of all sizes.
 Our team comprises experienced network engineers certified in leading technologies, including Cisco, Aruba, and Juniper.

 ### Notable Achievements:
 - Deployed a campus-wide wireless solution for [Client A], supporting over 1,000 simultaneous users.